botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/why-i-switched-from-macbook-to-ipad-pro.md

 ![](working-outside.jpg)

-### No noisy fans, burned things and no slow waking up
+### No noisy fans, burned thighs and no slow waking up

 Call me spoiled if you will, but I just hate fans, burning hot notebook and the time it takes to wake up the whole damn thing.